george-593/Linney-Hardware-Checkout/readme.md

-Full-Stack Hardware Checkout system using express, node.js and postgresql for the backend.
-React and TailwindCSS for the frontend.
+Full-Stack Hardware Checkout system using express, node.js and postgresql for the backend with React and TailwindCSS for the frontend.

 Originally started as part of work experience with linney but I have continued it after the work experience has concluded